Public Form Downloads

 Emergency Management Agency (EMA)

-Emergency Management is a multi-jurisdictional organization working with City of Tuscaloosa, City of Northport and Tuscaloosa County departments, agencies, volunteer organizations and the private sector to develop disaster preparedness plans, provide training and exercise activities and coordinate the overall response to large scale emergencies and disasters.
+When a disaster occurs managing the event is community-wide event.
+In Tuscaloosa County, the emergency management program takes a multi-jurisdictional, collaborative approach and is funded by the City of Tuscaloosa, City of Northport, and Tuscaloosa County.
+The Agency coordinates with all jurisdictions in the county and a range of departments, agencies, volunteer organizations, and private sector entities to develop disaster preparedness plans, provide training and exercise activities, and coordinate the overall response to large scale emergencies and disasters.

 Weather and Travel Information

 - Tuscaloosa County was the first county in Alabama to become StormReady.
 StormReady is a nationwide community preparedness program that uses a grassroots approach to help communities develop plans to handle all types of severe weather.
 Read more…